lee0c/lee0c.github.io/_posts/2024-08-10-rescue-trans-rescue.md

 - Work with me to design “logistics” - software/apps, data flow, etc
 - Work with me and the artists to lay out a sticker sheet
 - Work with me to help support artists and buyers with questions over email or fedi.

+### So how are you actually building this?

+I have 3 different potential plans at current, and I’m going to do some testing before saying further.